 Click here for an archive of the previous three hundred and forty-eight.

 COMIC LEGEND: DC produced a pilot for a series starring little people dressed as dogs as “The Adventures of Superpup.”

 A few weeks back I wrote about Whitney Ellsworth’s attempt to follow up the success of the Adventures of Superman TV series with an Adventures of Superboy TV series in the early 1960s.
-That, however, was not Ellsworth’s first attempt to follow up The Adventures of Superman’s success following the series ending in 1958.
+That, however, was not Ellsworth’s first attempt to follow up The Adventures of Superman’s success.

 In 1958, Ellsworth produced a pilot for a new program that actually used the same sets as the Adventures of Superman.
 Which would make sense, I suppose, as it was the Adventures of…SUPERPUP!